Introduction goes here

 1.

-A note in the margin states 'extractus'.
+A note in the margin states 'extractus' which means this entry has been copied elsewhere.

 73